People give a lot of thought to trying to get inside the heads of successful CEOs.

 Yoshiro Nakamatsu’s net worth is $50 million, so this must be doing something right, despite clearly being somewhat eccentric.

 The CEO of SpaceX, Tesla, and Neuralink does this…. yes, Elon Musk.

-Have you ever wondered how Musk manages to run many companies and shoot cars into space while procrastinating about how the universe is a hologram?
+Have you ever wondered how Musk manages to run many companies at the same time as tweeting lessly tweeting his many thoughts?